 Cabbage and carrots stimulate the immune system and the production of anti-bodies that make good remedy in fighting off bacterial and viral infections.
 The addition of celery makes the recipe more tasty and provides the vitamins and minerals to support the immune system.
 Drink at room temperature.

-This is one of my favorite prevention drink when I feel a cold coming, often a little discomfort at the back of the throat:
+This is one of my favorite prevention drinks when I feel a cold coming, often it’s a little discomfort at the back of the throat:

-Juice a small lemon together with its peel.
+Juice a small organic lemon together with its peel.
 The peel has the essential oils and bioflavonoids that work synergistically with the vitamin C to be a super immune booster.
 Throw in an inch of old ginger root.
-To this, add 2 tablespoon of raw honey or to taste.
-Use only raw honey (the murky ones), processed honey (clear ones) doesn’t work and may add to your misery.
+To this, add 2 tablespoons of raw honey or to taste.
+Use only raw honey (the crystalized ones), processed honey (clear ones) doesn’t work and may add to your misery.
 Add approximately 250 ml of hot or very warm water.
 Sip it throughout the day.

 Another good remedy for a cold or flu is to take raw garlic.
 Garlic has very potent anti-bacterial and anti-viral properties.
 It is also effective to prevent recurrent infections, frequent yeast infections and other infections.